halfer/gitlab-ls-registry/README.md

 By default this calculates an age relative to now, but you can supply a custom `DateTime` from which ages should be calculated if you wish.

+The default unit for the age calculator is days.
+However, you can supply a custom parameter

 Tips
 ---